Connected Tech Systems Are Causing a Construction Disruption

 Having quotes and sales information in one place gives businesses a complete view of their operation, helping workers to make better and more timely decisions and improve asset utilization while decreasing stress on dispatchers.
 Connected fulfillment solutions provide real-time visibility into both an accurate backlog and an accurate sales forecast.
 This empowers managers to make decisions and adjustments on an hourly basis if needed.
 Instead of waiting for a month-end snapshot of information, data is available immediately for more informed decision-making.

-CONNEX Fulfillment from Command Alkon offers a comprehensive toolset of fulfillment processes to drive customer satisfaction to new levels.
+Complete quoting, scheduling, and dispatch solutions from Command Alkon offer a comprehensive toolset of fulfillment processes to drive customer satisfaction to new levels.
 Speedy and accurate quotes and orders can be transmitted immediately while customers receive an automated order confirmation with real-time delivery notifications.

 New analytical tools are growing in importance within the concrete industry to help with continuous improvement efforts.
 Every day, companies generate staggering amounts of data that can’t be manipulated and used if it’s logged on paper records.
 Using an analytics solution will reduce costs, drive operational efficiencies and profits, and enable data experts to understand and identify trends like financial growth opportunities, financial benchmarking against industry standards, and financial implications.